 Check your iPhone’s Watch app settings and turn on heart rate data

-- Open the Watch app on your iPhone
+- Open the Watch app on your iPhone.
+Tap My Watch > Privacy.

-- Toggle on Heart Rate
+- Toggle on Heart Rate.

 Enable High Heart Rate Notifications

-Looking at your last inactive 10 minutes
+Looks at your last inactive 10 minutes

-It’s highly unusual for your heart rate to surge while you are not working out or getting physical.
-So it should be a regular occurrence if you are working out and pushing your body in physically demanding ways!
+Having a higher-than-normal heart rate should be a regular occurrence if you are working out and pushing your body in physically demanding ways!

 Keep it to 120 bpm